xzel23/utility/README.md

         - message signing
         - ECIES support depends on BouncyCastle being present

+- Package `utility.data`
+    - `DataUtil.convert()` now supports `valueOf(primitive)` and primitive arguement constructors.

+- Package `utility.db`
+    - Fixed a bug that prevented parsing of command line options to specify a JDBC connection
+    - Added convenience method `createArgumentsParser()`.

+- Package `utility.fx`
+    - `AboutDialogBuilder.name()` was changed to `AboutDialogBuilder.applicationName()` and `AboutDialog` was removed.
+    - Fixed validation of numeric fields in Dialogs created using `Dialogs.input()`.
+    - Show markers vor invalid input in Dialogs created using `Dialogs.input()`.
+    - Small fixes and improvements.

+- Package `utility.io`
+    - Fix a race condition that sometimes would lead to a failure of the `IoUtil.testRedirectStandardStreams()` tests when a test on another thread used standard I/O at the same time (which it really should not).
+    - hardened `IoUtil.unzip()` and provided an overload to use custom limits for unzipping.
+    - added `IoUtil.getApplicationDataDir()` and `IoUtil.getUserDir()`  to get the canonical directory for application data storage of the platform and the user's home directory.

+- Package `utility.logging`
+    - Removed `LogBuffer.size()` - the method could not be used meaningfully in a multithreaded environment.
+    - `LogBuffer.setCapacity()` to change the capacity of an existing buffer

+- Package `utility.math`
+    - fix `MathUtil.pow10()` for negative arguments < -4
+    - Added several mathematical constants.

 - Package `utility.options`
     - The package has been completely refactored to be more consistent and allow for finer control.
       It is now for example easier to create options that have enum or record generic type.